Sheriff Paul J. Van Blarcum

 , he holds two degrees in Criminal Justice, Bachelor of Science and

 respectively.
 A resident

 since 1959, he resides in Tillson with his wife Joanne and has four

 James R. Hanstein has was appointed by the Sheriff as Corrections Superintendent on August 10, 2009.
 His thirty-one years of law enforcement experience include twenty in a supervisory role.
 Jim began his career with the Sheriff’s Department, rising through the ranks over the course of 11 years to become Detective Sergeant and Detective Lieutenant.
 As Detective Lieutenant, he supervised and handled all internal investigations in the Corrections Division.
 Jim has spent the past 20 years with Federal Bureau of Investigations.
 His last assignment with the FBI was Supervisor of the Undercover Sensitive Operations Unit (USOU).
 This unit is responsible for all support logistics for all undercover operations in the Northeast region of the United States.
 He served as the surveillance coordinator during the Beltway Sniper Case.
 His resume includes being a member of the FBI New York Office Employee Assistance Program (EAP), serving as a Counselor, an FBI-certified Critical Incident Manager, and experience handling EEO matters during his tenure at the FBI.

-Donald W. Ryan was appointed Chief Civil Officer in 2002 and is responsible for the operation of the Civil Division and Pistol Permit Unit.
+John M. McGovern was appointed Chief Civil Officer in 2013 and is responsible for the operation of the Civil Division and Pistol Permit Unit.
 As such, he oversees the service of legal process, income and property executions, execution of warrants of eviction, seizures, civil arrest warrants and issuance of pistol licenses.
-He is a certified General Topics Police Instructor, Chemical Agents Instructor, NYS Sheriffs’ Association Instructor and Accreditation Assessor.
-He also serves as Marshal for the City of Kingston.
+He is a 1993 graduate of New York University School of Law with over 20 years experience in property management and landlord/tenant litigation, a former Assistant District Attorney and a certified General Topics Police Instructor.